 - OEM parts coverage and replacement cost coverage

-- Carried contents protection for anything that flies off your bike
+- Carried contents protection

 - Enhanced injury coverage for you and passengers